 And probably only half-caring that they work at your store.

-No wonder so many shoppers feel disconnected when they go shopping in a brick and mortar store...the one place their money should be making people listen to them.
+No wonder so many shoppers feel disconnected when they go shopping in a brick-and-mortar store...the one place their money should be making people listen to them.

 So how do you develop your employees’ listening skills?

 A fun exercise to use in a meeting is to select a true story you have experienced with a shopper.
-Write it out so you make sure you get all you want into the story.
-Give as much detail as possible but don’t make it so straightforward; include some irrelevant details about the weather, or you getting to work on time, or the trash overflowing - doesn’t matter.
+Write it out, so you make sure you get all you want into the story.
+Give as much detail as possible but don’t make it so straightforward; include some irrelevant details about the weather, or you getting to work on time, or the trash overflowing - it doesn’t matter.

 Give your employees pads of paper and pens.
 Tell your story.
-(If you really want to test them, leave out one or two sentences.)
+(If you want to test them, leave out one or two sentences.)
 At the end, ask them to write down three relevant details you mentioned in the story.
 Ask them to identify two things that had nothing to do with the story.
 Ask them if there are things they feel were left out.

-It isn’t important that they get this perfect; it is simply a lesson in listening.
+They don’t have to get this perfect; it is simply a lesson in listening.

-There are those on your crew who deliberately take the time to listen and they became the managers and key staff that allow you to operate the store successfully.
+There are those on your crew who deliberately take the time to listen, and they became the managers and key staff that allow you to operate the store successfully.

-There are also those who didn't listen and they became the problem employees, and they were let go, or left of their own volition rather quickly.
+There are also those who didn't listen, and they became the problem employees, and they were let go or left of their own volition rather quickly.

-When you’re able to develop concentration and listening skills you’re ready for the third trait…
+When you’re able to develop concentration and listening skills, you’re ready for the third trait…

 Empathizing to understand